m-pasha/movie-database/README.md

 # Movie Database

 ### Description
-Simple website provided by [http://www.omdbapi.com/](http://www.omdbapi.com/).
+Simple website provided by API [http://www.omdbapi.com/](http://www.omdbapi.com/).
 User can logged and save result to favourite list.

-In project used Python 3.
+In backend used _Python 3 with Django 2_.
+In front part used:
+_html + css(bootstrap) + jquery_

 ## Quick local start